Noodle Bowl With Crispy Tofu And Charred Pak Choi

 Toast your sesame seeds on a dry saucepan until golden brown.

 Make your sweet and spicy sauce for the tofu.
 Grate the ginger and garlic into a bowl.
 Add in the tomato puree, maple syrup, chilli pepper, soy sauce and sesame oil, then give it a good mix.
-Add a splash of hot water to loosen the sauce if needed.
+Add a splash of hot water to loosen the sauce if needed and coat your tofu.

 Build your noodle bowls by pouring the hot brilliant’broth over the noodles in four bowls.
 Stack with pak choi, crispy tofu and beansprouts.
 Garnish with lime wedges, coriander, and sesame seeds, and serve.